Skip to main content

 Rights:

-• All citizen privileges plus:
+• All the rights of citizens, plus:

 • Approve proposals during validation.